ruben2020/codequery4vscode/README.md

 Next, it will show you an inputbox, where you can type a search phrase.
 In this example, we typed `fileviewer` for fuzzy search.
 Then press Enter.

 For exact string search (including case sensitive), please enclose the search term in quotes like this: `"fileviewer"`.

+The path filter can be included in square brackets after the search term.

+To search for the term `fileviewer` as fuzzy search, but restrict it to source code files below the `gui` folder, type in `fileviewer[gui]`.
+To search for the term `fileviewer` as fuzzy search, but restrict it to `*.h` files only, type in `fileviewer[*.h]`.

+To search for the term `fileviewer` as exact term search, but restrict it to source code files below the `gui` folder, type in `"fileviewer"[gui]`.
+To search for the term `fileviewer` as exact term search, but restrict it to `*.h` files only, type in `"fileviewer"[*.h]`.

 ![Search inputbox](media/inputbox.png)